 Organisational culture, integrity and compliance

 NS aspires to be an organisation characterised by an open and safe corporate culture where professional integrity is a matter of course.
-While we attach great importance to result-oriented working practices, they should be consistent with the norms and values to which we have committed ourselves.
-We have measured the maturity of integrity culture at NS since 2017.
-These measurements show that we pursue a controlled approach of risks and issues surrounding integrity and compliance.
-Integrity and compliance issues are a key consideration in all our decisions and management measures.
-Over the next few years, we intend to make further progress and develop into an organisation that tackles integrity issues proactively, thus preventing problems from arising.
+We attach great importance to result-oriented working practices that are consistent with the norms and values to which we have committed ourselves.
+We approach risks and issues surrounding integrity and compliance in a controlled and balanced manner.

-NS has an Integrity & Compliance Committee, whose members include the Directors of HR, Legal, Security and Risk.
-This committee assesses new integrity and compliance policies and provides advice on I&C-related issues and reports.
+NS has an Integrity Committee, whose members include the Directors of HR, Legal, Security and Risk.
+This committee assesses new integrity policies and provides advice on integrity issues.

 Advice and information for employees

-On the Integrity Portal on the intranet, employees can find a wealth of information about integrity and compliance-related issues.
-For instance, the portal includes a current overview of NS's integrity and compliance policies.
-In addition, employees are free to submit concrete issues and dilemmas to the Integrity department.
+On the Integrity Portal on the intranet, employees can find a wealth of information about integrity and NS's policy in this regard.
+In addition, employees are welcome to submit concrete issues and dilemmas to the Integrity department.
 They can ask questions by email or by telephone.
 The Integrity department advises employees about possible solutions and measures.
-In 2021, the department answered 293 questions.
+In 2022, the department answered 297 questions.

 Integrity Desk and Regulations for Reporting Integrity Issues

-The Regulations for Reporting Integrity Issues (including whistle-blower reporting) guarantee that employees can report actual or suspected irregularities, that NS deals with these reports carefully and confidentially and that employees will not experience any adverse consequences of having reported an incident.
+The Regulations for Reporting Integrity Issues (including whistle-blower reporting) guarantee that employees can report actual or suspected irregularities, that NS deals with these reports carefully and confidentially and that employees will not experience any adverse consequences as a result of having reported an incident.
 Employees have several options for (anonymously) reporting integrity issues or abuses: via the Integrity Desk on the internal network, via a special app, by email, by telephone or in a one-on-one conversation.
-An integrity violation report may result in a recommendation to the person who reported the issue and to the managers involved on any subsequent steps or measures.
+An integrity violation report may result in a recommendation to the person who reported the issue, and to the managers involved, on any subsequent steps or measures.
 It may also be decided to ask NS Security to conduct an independent investigation into the cause of the incident, with NS taking measures based on the outcomes.
-A total of 75 integrity violation reports were received in 2021.
-This is an increase compared with the 66 reports received in 2020, but the figure for that year appears to have been a temporary low relative to previous years (2019: 96).
-Of all finalised reports in 2021, 28% were found to be wholly or partially founded.
+In 2022, a total of 82 integrity violation reports were received (2021: 75).
+Of all finalised reports in 2022, 17% were found to be wholly or partially founded.

-Employees may seek support from one of NS's confidential advisors if they want to report an integrity violation (or another issue).
-In 2021, they did so on 118 occasions (2020: 80).
-This increase is attributable to the higher number of questions on workplace conflicts resulting from the transformation and the associated reorganisation.
+Employees may seek support from one of NS's confidential advisers if they want to report an integrity violation (or another issue).
+This possibility was used 163 times in 2022 (2021: 118).
+The increase can be attributed to a special communication effort that helped to increase awareness of the possibility to consult a confidential adviser, and to bring attention in society at large to undesirable behaviour.
 External stakeholders can report issues to NS via a special desk.

-The need to handle our passengers' and employees’ personal data carefully is self-evident.
-Our approach is based on four principles: ‘Transparent’, ‘Safe with NS’, ‘Choice and control’ and ‘Innovative and open’.
+For NS, the need to handle our passengers' and employees’ personal data carefully is self-evident.
+‘Transparent’, ‘Safe with NS’, ‘Choice and control’ and ‘Innovative and open’ are the principles governing our work.
 To safeguard compliance with privacy laws, NS has set up a privacy structure and privacy governance system and maintains a permanent focus on privacy training and awareness, for example through (compulsory) e-learning programmes, training courses and newsletters.
-We have appointed ‘privacy champions’: employees who, in addition to their regular work, answer questions and serve as the eyes and ears of the Privacy Office within their respective business units.
+Last year we once again appointed ‘privacy champions’: employees who, in addition to their regular work, answer questions and serve as the eyes and ears of the Privacy Office within their respective business units.
 Together with the Data Protection Officer and the Privacy Officers, these privacy champions make up the privacy function within NS.
 This enables us to maintain short lines of communication between the business units and the privacy experts and to create an extensive network for privacy-related knowledge within NS as a whole.
+In December 2022, there were 92 active privacy champions within NS (2021: 80).

 ‘My NS’ incident

-Despite NS's careful handling of customer and employee data, incidents cannot be ruled out.
-One serious incident in 2021 was a cyberattack on customers’ My NS accounts.
+Despite NS's careful handling of customer and employee data, incidents cannot always be prevented.
+One serious incident in 2022 was a ‘credential stuffing’ attack on customers’ My NS accounts.
 The accounts of these customers were hacked using passwords obtained from outside NS.
 We informed the customers concerned and reset their passwords.
 In cases such as these, NS always notifies the supervisory authority and the person concerned.
 In all cases, data leaks also serve as input for process improvements.

 Privacy by design

 Effective and careful data processing starts with privacy by design.
-NS integrates measures to protect the privacy of individuals in the very design of a product or service.
+This means that we recognise the need to protect the privacy of data subjects right from the initial design phase of a product or service.
 In addition, we conduct frequent data protection impact assessments to identify any risks for the individuals concerned and take measures to control those risks.